shelbybachman/RA-tutorial-2019/02-R_part1/index.md

   - *Example*: `?mean` shows the help page for the mean() function
 - On a Mac, use `command + Enter` to run a single line or highlighted section within an R script.

 Let's try some basic operations in R. Open R Studio, then open a new R script.
-Copy the text from the script for this lession into the R script.
+Copy the text from the script for this lesson into the R script.